-When people visit Semboku city in Akita prefecture for leisure, their preferred destinations will most likely either be Nyūtō Onsen (乳頭温泉郷), Lake Tazawa (田沢湖), or Tamagawa Onsen (玉川温泉).
+When people visit Semboku City in Akita Prefecture for leisure, their preferred destinations will most likely either be Nyūtō Onsen (乳頭温泉郷), Lake Tazawa (田沢湖), or Tamagawa Onsen (玉川温泉).
 While those spots are definitely worthwhile places to visit, we would recommend that you also drop by the Dakigaeri Valley (抱返り渓谷) as well!
-The valley is close to those three popular attractions, and it takes just 2 hours to explore this valley, especially its mysterious cobalt blue mountain stream (*’▽’).
+The valley is close to those three popular attractions, and it takes just 2 hours to explore this valley, especially its mysterious cobalt-blue mountain stream (*’▽’).

 Dakigaeri Valley, also known as Dakigaeri Gorge, is most famous for its autumn foliage.
-Each year from mid-October to early November, a rich collage of color by the virgin forest at the banks will be beautifully contrasted to the turquoise Tamakawa River (玉川) running downstream.
+Each year from mid-October to early November, a rich collage of color by the virgin forest at the banks will be beautifully contrasted with the turquoise Tamakawa River (玉川) running downstream.

 It is also a great time to visit the valley during spring and summer.
 With the river changing its color depending on where you stand and the sun shining on the vivid green forest, you should be able to see different shades of green!

 The promenade is well-maintained in Dakigaeri Valley.
 The trail is flat throughout the 1.5 km long course, so it is a trekking route suitable for everyone.